 This page displays the submitted data from the merged forms, and you can search across submissions for specific records by typing variable names in the search tab.

-You can also create charts for merged datasets to perform a summary statistical analysis for your data.
-Click on the Charts options as shown below to get started.
+You can also create charts for merged datasets to perform a summary statistical analysis of your data.
+Click on the Charts options, as shown below, to get started.
 Read more on how to create graphs in our data management guide.

-The form-ID of a merged dataset is generated when the forms have been merged.
-You can view this in the form’s Settings page under Form info as shown below.
+The form ID of a merged dataset is generated when the forms have been merged.
+You can view the form ID on the form’s Settings page, under Form info, as shown below.

-- This is a premium feature and it’s only included in the paid plans.
+- This is a premium feature, and it is only included in the paid plans.